wraithan/resume/docs/technical_skills.rst

 Django
 ######

-If I am going to write a web app, and probably going to start with ``django-admin.py startproject <project name>``.
+If I am going to write a web app, I am probably going to start with ``django-admin.py startproject <project name>``.
 I've been using it for years now on projects both large and small.